dimonoff/openvpn-client/README.md

 ## Issues

-If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/dimonoff/openvpn-client/issues).
+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/dimonoff/openvpn-client/issues).